 Leaving your job to pursue your own independent success can be scary.
-There are many things to consider before taking that leap.
+There are many things to consider before starting a side business.
 With proper timing, this can be the best decision you’ve ever made, but with bad timing, it could be one of the worst.
-Here are some pointers for helping you decide if it’s time to leave your day job and run your small business full-time.
+Here are some pointers for helping you decide if it’s time to leave your day job and run your side business full-time.

-Growth: Does your business have the growth potential it needs to make up all or more than you’re getting from your full-time job?
+Does your side business ideas have the growth potential it needs to make up all or more than you’re getting from your full-time job?
 You don’t need to take your business full-time if you think it’s at its peak.
-If your business is currently part time or even a hobby, it’s important to consider if it will grow with more time and devotion.
+If your business is currently part-time or even a hobby, it’s important to consider if it will grow with more time and devotion.
 Try to grow your business while keeping your regular job until it at least matches what you’re making now.